 Generalising, we spend the majority of our lives at work, which is why it's so important to enjoy what we do.
-We all have good and bad days, and times where we reflect and reconsider our choices… *sigh* Why do I have to work?
-Can't I travel to amazing countries and drink cocktails all day?
+We all have good and bad days, and times where we reflect and reconsider our choices.
 The reality is, we need to earn a living, but the good news is, there are ways we can improve our day-to-day mental health while we're doing it.

-A good workplace culture should recognise when an employee feels lonely or isolated, whether they work from home 5 days a week or are based in the office every day.
+A good workplace culture should recognise when an employee is struggling with their mental health or feels lonely or isolated, whether they work from home 5 days a week or are based in the office every day.
 If you’re feeling this way, here's some tips that you could incorporate into your day-to-day to improve your mental health and stay on your best form:

 1. Talk about your feelings